a1v0/a1v0.de/articles/ups-api/format-ups-shipping-payload.md

 Not all values in the fields are desirable for every user, so don't just copy and paste.
 Make sure you use the option values that apply to your company.

 Also, there are additional requirements if you're shipping abroad.
-The minimum requirements for this are incredibly varied and depend on whether you're US-based, so these details haven't been included below.
+The minimum requirements for this are incredibly varied and depend on where you're based.
+These details have therefore not been included below.

 ```json
 {